wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 stream.
 The function simply checks whether the current character is `term_escape_char`, which is defined as a global variable `0x01`, and if true, then it flips the local variable `term_got_escape` to `1`, and for the next character received, the big switch statement will be used to interpret them differently.
-As we can see in the `case x` branch, when `0x01` followed by `x` is received, QEMU will simply just flush the output (which is emulated to print on the host terminal), and then exit by calling `exit()`.
+As we can see in the `case 'x'` branch, when `0x01` followed by `x` is received, QEMU will simply just flush the output (which is emulated to print on the host terminal), and then exit by calling `exit()`.
 Correspondingly, when `0x01` followed by `c` is received, QEMU will switch to another device context by calling `mux_set_focus()` (and this is exactly why the device is called `charmux` -- it multiplexes between